Reporting Abuse to Internet Platforms

 (via a phone)

-(iOS and Windows Phone) or
+- Tap (iOS and Windows Phone) or (Android) below the post

-- Tap Report
+- Tap 'Report'

 - Follow the on-screen instructions